ohenley/awesome-ada/README.md

 #### Controllers
 - [solenoid-engine-controller](https://github.com/Fabien-Chouteau/solenoid-engine-controller) - Software controller for solenoid engines (Ada/STM32F4).

+#### Communication
+- [sensortile](https://github.com/morbos/STM32/tree/master/L/L476/sensortile) - This project shows how to initialize a SensorTile and how to send sensor data over BLE from a SensorTile to a suitable host.

 #### Libraries
 - [giza](https://github.com/Fabien-Chouteau/Giza) - Giza is trying to be a simple widget tool kit for embedded platforms.
 - [ada-synth-lib](https://github.com/raph-amiard/ada-synth-lib) - Simple audio synthesis library.